-- ■Projected Authority expenses for FY 2008 through FY 2013. - ■Projected non-rate revenues for the same period. - ■Projected rate increases. - ■Impacts of such rate increases on customers. - Projected compliance with various Resolution covenants.
+- Projected Authority expenses for FY 2010 through FY 2015. - Projected non-rate revenues for the same period. - Projected rate increases. - Impacts of such rate increases on customers. - Projected compliance with various Resolution covenants.

 Our financial evaluation is based on a review of the Authority's audited financial statements and various budget documents, current and historical.
-Our analysis is based on the following documents and data sources: the Authority's actual operating results through FY 2007, the FY 2008 CEB, the FY 2008 CIP, the Proposed FY 2009 CEB, the Proposed FY 2009 CIP, and the Authority's projections of grant receipts, escrows, and participation in the Massachusetts Water Pollution Abatement Trust State Revolving Fund (the "SRF").
-The Proposed FY 2009 CEB and Proposed FY 2009 CIP have not been approved by the Authority's Board of Directors and therefore may change prior to final adoption, which is expected to be in June 2008.
+Our analysis is based on the following documents and data sources: the Authority's actual operating results through FY 2009, the FY 2010 CEB, the FY 2010 CIP, and the Authority's projections of grant receipts, escrows, and participation in the SRF loan program.
+As noted, Section 1.6 describes the impacts of the Proposed FY 2011 CEB, assuming it is approved as proposed.

-We have projected the Authority's revenue requirements taking into account present expenditures, anticipated schedules for capital improvements, FY 2007 year-end balances in various funds and accounts, FY 2007 operating results, current fund balances (as of April 2008), the Authority's CIP and CEB (approved FY 2008 and Proposed FY 2009), and the covenants of the General Bond Resolution, as amended and supplemented (the "General Bond Resolution" or the "Resolution").
-Our projections reflect Authority assumptions regarding the schedule, timing and cost of certain key capital projects.
+We have projected the Authority's revenue requirements taking into account present expenditures, anticipated schedules for capital improvements, FY 2009 year-end balances in various funds and accounts, FY 2009 operating results, the Authority's FY 2010 CIP and CEB, and the covenants of the Resolution, as amended and supplemented.
+Our projections reflect Authority assumptions regarding the schedule, timing and cost of certain key capital projects, including but not limited to the CSO Plan.